Learn what your options are for protecting yourself. Find out the difference between a freeze and fraud alert and choose the one that’s best for you.

 TransUnion

-If you are a parent or guardian of a minor and would like to freeze their credit report, we can help.
-Here's what you'll need to provide.
+If you are a parent or guardian of a minor and would like to freeze their credit report, you can do this by adding a protected consumer freeze to their credit file.
+Here's what you'll need to provide:

 Please only send copies of documents, not original documents.